nginxinc/kubernetes-ingress/docs/content/configuration/transportserver-resource.md

 doctypes:
 - ''
 title: TransportServer resources
-title: TransportServer resources
 toc: true
 weight: 700
-weight: 700
 ---

-This document is reference material for the TransportServer resource used by F5 NGINX Ingress Controller.

 This document is reference material for the TransportServer resource used by F5 NGINX Ingress Controller.